Create a Smooth Scrolling Anchor for Better Navigation

 tabindex="-1"

-) and focused after scroll. - Motion sickness reports: Respect
+and is focused after scroll. - Motion sensitivity: Respect

 prefers-reduced-motion